Radney Foster

-Radney Muckleroy Foster (born July 20, 1959) is an American country music singer-songwriter, musician and music producer.
+Radney Muckleroy Foster (born July 20, 1959) is an American country music singer-songwriter, musician, and music producer.
 Initially a songwriter in Nashville, Tennessee, Foster made his recording debut as part of the Foster & Lloyd duo, recording three studio albums and with nine singles on the country charts.

 Foster began his solo career in 1992 and his album Del Rio, TX 1959 produced four consecutive Top 40 hits.
 However, his commercial success waned with the release subsequent albums such as Labor of Love (1995), See What You Want to See (1999), Are You Ready for the Big Show?, Another Way to Go (2002) and This World We Live In (2006).
 Overall, Foster has had thirteen songs on the Billboard Hot Country Songs charts, including the Top Ten hits "Just Call Me Lonesome" (#10, 1992) and "Nobody Wins" (#2, 1993).
 His songs have been recorded by Gary Allan, Sara Evans, Keith Urban, Hootie and the Blowfish, and Jack Ingram.

 Early life and education

-Foster was born in Del Rio, Texas, as the second of four children.
+Radney Foster was born in Del Rio, Texas, as the second of four children.
 His father was a lawyer who sang and played guitar and by age 12, Foster began playing the guitar as well, and by 14, he began writing songs.